Stop calling it an “AI feature” if it can touch production

 Key Takeaway

-The agentic product stack: control plane, tool plane, and audit plane
+The agent product stack: control plane, tool plane, audit plane

-Table 1: Comparison of common agent architectures teams ship in 2026
+Table 1: Common agent architectures teams put into production in 2026

 | Architecture | Best for | Typical failure mode | Operational cost profile |